Soundmixshow: Early days

-Huisman, former drummer of 1970s band Lucifer and spin-off group Match, toured the early 1980s with his Hitkrant Drive-In Show; this prototype-version of the Playback-show was a joint venture with weekly pop-magazine Hitkrant in which he had a column.
-In 1983, Huisman brought the format on television during the summer-evening slot as KRO's Zomeravondshow; contestants performed on a hit-or-miss basis.
+Huisman, former drummer of 1970s band Lucifer and spin-off group Match, went on a tour in early 1980s with his Hitkrant Drive-In Show; this prototype-version of the Playback Show was a joint venture with weekly pop agazine Hitkrant in which he had a column.
+In 1983, Huisman brought the format on television during the summer-evening slot as Zomeravondshow by KRO.
+Contestants performed on a hit-or-miss basis.

 Breakthrough

-In 1984 the name was changed to Playbackshow and contestants were now given full performance time.
-Soon afterwards Huisman decided to do a spin-off with real vocals; thus the Soundmixshow was born with artists being judged by a jury of three professionals notably Jacques d'Ancona and Barry Stevens; the latter's "Vooral doorgaan!" ("Keep up the good work!") became a catchphrase.
+In 1984, the name was changed to Playbackshow and contestants were now given full performance time.
+Shortly afterwards, Huisman decided to do a spin-off with real vocals, thus Soundmixshow was born with artists being judged by a jury of three professionals, notably Jacques d'Ancona and Barrie Stevens; the latter's "Vooral doorgaan!" (lit.
+'Keep up the good work!') became a catchphrase.

 The Soundmixshow meant a breakthrough for several young Dutch artists, as it was a platform with a relative low threshold and a broad audience.
-The Soundmixshow was first produced by Endemol for Katholieke Radio Omroep (KRO) and afterwards for RTL 4 from 1990 until 2002.
+It was first produced by Endemol for Katholieke Radio Omroep (KRO) before moving to RTL 4 from 1990 until 2002.

 In the finals of 1988, Huisman asked viewers to phone a specific number for televoting.
 However, this caused such a big amount of phone calls, that the whole telephone grid was down for a while, and even the emergency services (police, ambulance, firefighters) were out of reach in some parts of the country.

 Other spin-offs

-From the latter half of the 1980s till the early 1990s, Huisman presented the Miniplaybackshow as a platform for children; a Minisoundmixshow was announced, but it never happened.

-There was also a Seniorenplaybackshow with elder contestants, and more successfully the Sterrensoundmixshow (Celebrity Stars In Their Eyes).
+From late 1980s until early 1990s, Huisman presented the Miniplaybackshow as a platform for children.
+A tie-in series titled Minisoundmixshow was announced, but it never happened.
+There was also a Seniorenplaybackshow with elder contestants, and the more successful Sterrensoundmixshow (Celebrity Stars In Their Eyes).

 In 2002, the Soundmixshow was the platform for a debate between politicians just before the parliamental elections.

-Aftermath

-In 2002, the format was discontinued in favor of Idols and other talent contests.
+That same year, the format was discontinued in favor of Idols and other talent contests.
 Huisman reunited with former Soundmixshow-contestants on KRO's anniversary-programme in 2010.
 He used the backdrop whilst playing himself in a children's movie chronicling the events of two aspiring popstars.
 In 2014, Huisman appeared on the Showtime programme to revisit his time as presenter of Soundmixshow.